kratsg/optimization/README.md

 ```

 and if you care more about speed, you most likely want to run in batch mode, hence the `-b` option tacked on at the end.

-## Features

-This script comes with three main features we use for optimizations.

-- the top level does nothing.
-- `optimize` will take in your signal, background, and supercuts -- calculates significance across the board.
-- [**not ready yet**] `generate` will take in your signal, background, --  generate a supercuts template file for you to edit and use (rather than making it by hand)
-- `hash` will take in a list of hashes and dump the cuts associated with them [a planned update is to also take in, instead, a file specifying a list of hashes with the same structure as the one that gets dumped when you run `optimize` to automate this task a little bit more...]

 ## Profiling Code